lattenwald/old-emacs.d/README.md

 # .emacs.d
-Personal Emacs configuration used primarily for woking with Perl and Haskell projects.
+Personal Emacs configuration used primarily for working with Perl and Haskell projects.
 Dependencies are pulled in as submodules.

 ## git hooks
 Is is adviced to put following into the git `post-merge` hook